wprender/cloudbreak-docs/docs/aws.md

 ```
 securitygroup select --name all-services-port
 ```

-**Create a Hadoop cluster**

-You are almost done - two more command and this will create your Hadoop cluster on your AWS cloud.
+**Create stack / Create cloud infrastructure**

-As on API or UI the new cluster will use your `credential`, `blueprint`, `instancegroups`, `network`, `securitygroup` then by CloudFormation will launch a cloud stack:
+Stack means the running cloud infrastructure that is created based on the instance groups configured earlier (`credential`, `instancegroups`, `network`, `securitygroup`).
+Same as in case of the API or UI the new cluster will use your templates and by using CloudFormation will launch your cloud stack.
+Use the following command to create a stack to be used with your Hadoop cluster:
 ```
 stack create --name myawsstack --region us-east-1
 ```
+The infrastructure is created asynchronously, the state of the stack can be checked with the stack `show command`.
+If it reports AVAILABLE, it means that the virtual machines and the corresponding infrastructure is running at the cloud provider.
+Other available option is `--wait` - in this case the create command will return only after the process has finished.

+**Create a Hadoop cluster / Cloud provisioning**
-**Once the `stack` is up and running (cloud provisioning is done)** it will use your selected resources.

-Install your custom Hadoop cluster with the selected components and services:
+**You are almost done!
+One more command and your Hadoop cluster is starting!** Cloud provisioning is done once the cluster is up and running.
+The new cluster will use your selected blueprint and install your custom Hadoop cluster with the selected components and services.

 ```
 cluster create --description "my first cluster"
 ```
-Other available option for both command:

-`--wait` The create command will return only after the process has finished.
+You can use the `--wait` parameter here as well.

-**You are done** you can check the progress:
+**You are done!** You have several opportunities to check the progress during the infrastructure creation then
+provisioning:

 - Cloudbreak uses *CloudFormation* to create the resources - you can check out the resources created by Cloudbreak on the AWS Console CloudFormation page.